-- We are required to publish a CRIS each year under the Australian Government Cost Recovery Guidelines (PDF 1.9 MB).
+- We are required to publish a CRIS each year under the Australian Government Charging Framework, specifically the Australian Government Cost Recovery Guidelines (PDF 1.9 MB).
 This CRIS provides information about how the cost of our regulatory activities will be recovered from each industry subsector.
 It includes our forecast of the work we will undertake for each subsector for 2017-18 and what it will cost to carry out that work (regulatory costs).
-It also includes an explanation of the design of the levy for each subsector. - In future years, the CRIS will include information on the actual expenses we incur and explain any material variation between our estimates and actual expenses. - We have published this version of the CRIS for comment.
-You can provide your feedback by emailing policy.submissions@asic.gov.au by 1 November 2017.
-We will take into account stakeholder feedback in preparing the final CRIS, which we expect to publish in early 2018. - The Australian Government has undertaken extensive consultation to develop and refine the industry funding model.
+It also includes an explanation of the design of the levy for each subsector. - 2 In future years, the CRIS will include information on the actual expenses we incur and explain any material variation between our estimates and actual expenses. - 3 This version takes into account stakeholder feedback we received on the version we published for comment in October 2017.
+For a discussion of the main issues raised by respondents and our responses to them, see Section K. - 4 The Australian Government has undertaken extensive consultation to develop and refine the industry funding model.
 Treasury consulted on the development of the industry funding model in August 2015 and again in November 2016.
 Exposure draft legislation was released for public consultation in 2017.
-Treasury also conducted roundtable meetings with
+Treasury also conducted roundtable meetings with various stakeholder groups.
+See Section K for more information.

-- various stakeholder groups.
-See Section K for more detail on stakeholder engagement. - 5 This CRIS provides key information on how ASIC will implement the model
+5 This CRIS provides key information on how ASIC will implement the model.